kevin-bates/git-sandbox/README.md

 into one, use the following:

 - [ ] `git log` # Presents a list of commits ordered by date - newest to oldest
-- [ ] Identify the commit hash from on which the to-be-squashed commits were applied and call that "original-commit-hash".
+- [ ] Identify the commit hash on which the to-be-squashed commits were applied and call that "original-commit-hash".
 I.e., the starting point.
 - [ ] `git rebase -i <original-commit-hash>`  # This is an *interactive rebase* and will bring up an editor with the set of to-be-squashed commits  prefixed with 'pick'.